Back to overview

 Once your child starts using the toilet on their own more often, there’s a new step to take: wiping their own bottom.
 They usually don’t get it right away, and you’ll need to help them for quite a while.
 With a little practice, your child will get better and better at it.

-A fun way to practice this is with two tangerines and a little peanut butter.
+• Take two tangerines and a little peanut butter.
 Place the tangerines side by side.
-Those are the buttocks.
+Those are the "fake buttocks."
 Spread a little peanut butter between them.
-That’s the poop.
+That's the "fake butt."

-Let your child try using toilet paper to wipe everything clean.
+• Let your child try using toilet paper to wipe everything down.
 This way, your child will see that sometimes you have to wipe more than once before it’s really clean.

-This makes practicing clear and even a little fun.
+• This makes practicing clear and even fun!

 Tips